What is a Cataract?

 Most people notice a significant improvement in their vision and are back to most normal everyday activities within 24 - 48 hours following cataract surgery.
-Dr. Jun provides pre- and post-operative cataract surgery care to ensure you achieve your best possible visual results.
+Dr. Young and Dr. Eaton provide pre- and post-operative cataract surgery care to ensure you achieve your best possible visual results.

 Does Insurance or Medicare Cover Cataract Surgery?